AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   outside of the release cycle.
 - updated plotting of ``opNav`` example scenarios to work again with latest version of ``matplotlib``
 - fixed a slew of compiler warnings when compiling with Xcode 15
-- Refactored the :ref:`PrescribedTransMsgPayload` message by renaming the message to :ref:`LinearTranslationRigidBodyMsgPayload` and renaming the message variables from ``scalarPos`` and ``scalarVel`` to ``rho`` and ``rhoDot``
+- Refactored the ``PrescribedTransMsgPayload`` message by renaming the message to :ref:`LinearTranslationRigidBodyMsgPayload` and renaming the message variables from ``scalarPos`` and ``scalarVel`` to ``rho`` and ``rhoDot``
 - Deprecated the :ref:`prescribedMotionMsgPayload` message and replaced with two separate